Unifying supervised learning and VAEs -- coverage, systematics and goodness-of-fit in normalizing-flow based neural

 Fig. \ref{fig:toy_mc} (a) shows a detector that consists of a single module with two example neutrinos \emph{A} and \emph{B}.
 The two bars next to the photon collection module indicate the logarithmic expected mean of the number of observed photons from each neutrino interaction.
 Fig. \ref{fig:toy_mc} (b) shows the two corresponding photon arrival distributions.
-For event \emph{A}, the data distribution is more concentrated that for event \emph{B}, because the particle interacts closer to the detection unit.
+For event \emph{A}, the data distribution is more concentrated than for event \emph{B}, because the particle interacts closer to the detection unit.
 Also the number of observed photons is larger.
 Fig. \ref{fig:toy_mc} (c) shows the configuration of a second set of Monte Carlo simulations for a larger detector and a simulated threshold condition that at least 5 photons are observed for an event to be recorded.
 Also depicted are two associated example events (\emph{C} and \emph{D}) together with their expected number of photons in the various photon collection modules.

+A summary of all datasets is given in table \ref{table:datasets}.
 Dataset 1 and 2 have two intrinsic degrees of freedom, the position of each neutrino interaction.
 The deposited energy and thereby emitted photons is always the same.
-A third dataset has an additional degree of freedom by also randomizing the direction.
-A fourth and fifth dataset are variants of dataset 2 with a constrained event generation region and track-like instead of point-like energy depositions, respectively.
-A summary of all datasets is given in table \ref{table:datasets}.
+Dataset three has an additional degree of freedom by also randomizing the direction.
+Dataset four also simulates a falling energy spectrum between $1$ and $100$ GeV.
+Datasets five to seven involve a larger detector and also four degrees of freedom.
+The last dataset, which contains track-like topologies, effectively emulates relativistic muon tracks by putting multiple eletromagnetic showers along a track that moves with the speed of light and distributing the energy in equal parts among those losses.
+More information on how these more complex datasets are used is given in Section \ref{sec:goodness_of_fit}.

 The detection process can be described by an inhomogeneous tempo-spatial Poisson point process \cite{poisson_process_book}.
 The spatial part is restricted to the position of the collection modules, while the temporal detection can happen at all times.
-The corresponding likelihood function for observed labels $z_o$ is an extended likelihood \cite{Barlow1990}, which can be written as
+The corresponding likelihood function for observed labels $z_o$ is an extended likelihood \cite{Barlow1990}, $\mathcal{L}(z_o)$, which we can write as an explicit evaluation of the data generating distribution $\mathcal{D}(\textbf{k},\textbf{t};z_o,x)$.
+For a total number of modules $N$, this can be written as